 Real-Time Power-Aware Embedded Systems Design

-Whenever designing embedded systems, diverse constraints may have to be considered in order to satisfy system requirements, such as reliability, energy consumption, timing, and so on.
+Whenever designing embedded systems, various constraints may have to be considered to satisfy system requirements, such as reliability, energy consumption, timing, and so on.
 Lately, considerable special attention has been devoted to energy consumption, mainly due to the following factors:

-· Advances in microelectronics have allowed the development of embedded systems with several complex features as well as with reduced size, making possible the rapid emerging of powerful mobile devices.
-These devices generally rely on constrained energy sources (e.g. battery), in such a way if the energy source is depleted, the system stops functioning.
-Hence, energy saving becomes of utmost in order to prolong battery lifetime in such devices;
+- Advances in microelectronics have allowed the development of embedded systems with several sophisticated features as well as with reduced size, making possible the rapid emerging of powerful mobile devices.
+These devices generally rely on constrained energy sources (e.g., battery), in such a way if the energy source is depleted, the system stops functioning.
+Hence, energy saving becomes of the utmost to prolong battery life in such devices;

-· Global warming has increased environmental concerns related to energy production, since this is one of the greatest sources of air pollution.
-As embedded systems are practically ubiquitous, reducing energy consumption in such systems may contribute to a lesser environmental pollution.
+- Global warming has increased environmental concerns related to energy production since this is one of the most significant sources of air pollution.
+As embedded systems are practically ubiquitous, reducing energy consumption in such systems may contribute to lesser environmental pollution.

 Over the last years, DVS (Dynamic Voltage Scaling) has been adopted as one of the most effective techniques for reducing energy consumption in embedded systems.
-Adjusting CPU supply voltage has great impact on energy consumption, since the consumption is proportional to the square of supply voltage in CMOS microprocessors.
+Adjusting CPU supply voltage has a significant impact on energy consumption since the use is proportional to the square of the supply voltage in CMOS microprocessors.
 However, lowering the supply voltage linearly affects the maximum operating frequency.
 Therefore, DVS may be seen as a technique for trading-off energy consumption and performance.

-This project aims defining and implementing defining models, methods for evaluation and design of hard real-time embedded systems considering dynamic voltage scaling, task’s overheads, precedence and exclusion relations.
+This project aims to define and to implement defining models, methods for evaluation and design of hard real-time embedded systems considering dynamic voltage scaling, task’s overheads, precedence, and exclusion relations.